ghzyd2zpri34vcviuqguknn2dqljgnbt._domainkey

 You don't care about making professional-looking photos of your horse.
 Why would you?
 Your dedicated horse photographer does that for you.

 Best times to take nice photos are around sunrise and sunset.
-But if you happen to be at the barn around noon, search for some light, even shade.
+But if you happen to be at the barn around noon, search for some even shade.

 Of course, snapshots are just that: shots snapped in the moment.
-No time to look for the perfect light because your horse will never again look as cute as at that exact second.
+No time to look for the perfect light because your horse will never again look as cute as in that exact second.
 In that case, just keep in mind to keep the sun (or any light source) behind you.

 The most important thing really is: don't cut off the feet or any other extremities.